holyjak/fulcro-intro-wshop/docs/Exercises.md

 and includes this in its query instead of just `:list/items`.
 Now [look at the code](https://github.com/holyjak/fulcro-intro-wshop/blob/4992e994cb51bef46d6aaca5f7515da9c9536fb0/src/fulcro_todomvc/ui.cljs#L123) to see how it does that - it does not simply paste the child's query, it uses `(comp/get-query TodoItem)` to get it.
 This is important, because it include some important metadata.
 Let's have a look at it:

-4. In `ui.cljs`, execute the `(binding ...)` form marked with _Exercise 3.4_.
+4. In `ui.cljs`, under _Exercise 3.4_, execute the form `(binding ...)` and explore te output.

-EQL Primer: An EQL query includes 1) _properties_ such as `:list/label`, 2) joins of the form `{<property or ident> <query>}`, 3) or idents such as `[:item/id 1]` to ask for the data of the entity with that ident (and we can again use a join to precise what data)
+**EQL Primer**: An EQL query includes 1) _properties_ such as `:list/label`, 2) joins of the form `{<property or ident> <query>}`, 3) or idents such as `[:item/id 1]` to ask for the data of the entity with that ident (and we can again use a join to precise what data)

 LESSON: Components declare their data needs using `:query`, listing the properties they want.
-They _join_ in the query of their children using `get-query` to include the child's needs and thus to specify what properties of a nested data entity to include.
+They _join_ in the query of each child using `get-query` to include the child's needs and thus to specify what properties of a nested data entity to include.
 The query also includes metadata that Fulcro needs for its processing.

 ### 4. Root query